How to Import Photos from iPhone to Windows 10

 import-photos-iphone-to-windows-10

-Last updated on August 25th, 2023 at 1:53 pm
+Last updated on May 10th, 2025 at 2:47 pm

 If your iPhone’s memory is full or you wish to create a backup of your cherished photos, you should import all your iPhone photos to your PC.

-There are several quick solutions to import photos from iPhone to Windows 10.
 In this post, the TC team went ahead and drafted a complete guide on how to import photos from iPhone to Windows 10.
 Here are all the simple ways to import your iPhone photos to Windows 10 in minutes.

 How to Import Photos from iPhone to Windows 10 in 5 Ways

-To import photos from iPhone to Windows 10, you have multiple options via a USB cable or wirelessly.
 For your ease, we are sharing the five prominent ways to transfer iPhone photos to Windows 10, including:

-1. How to Import Photos from iPhone to Windows 10 Using the Windows Photos App
+1. Using the Windows Photos App

 The Windows Photos app or Microsoft Photos comes pre-installed on your PC.
 So, to import photos from iPhone to Windows 10 using the Windows Photos app, you gotta first install the latest version of iTunes on your PC.
 To do so: